Jenny6182/csc207-team-project/TeamContract.md

 ### Communication

 * Which platform will you use for communication outside of class, when required for work on your course project?
-(Examples: Text message, Discord, WeChat, etc.)
+(Examples: Text message, Discord, WeChat, etc.).
+* Discord

 * Each teammate agrees to respond to messages in at most how long?
 1 day?
 2 days?
 Some other amount of time?
+* 1 day

 * What things should a teammate notify you about?
 (Examples: if they think they won't be able to meet a deadline, if they have to miss lecture, etc.)
+* A teammate should notify us if they cannot meet their deadline for their part of the project, if they have to miss a lab or lecture, if they cannot attend a meeting for the group project.

 * Respectful and inclusive behaviour are necessary for smooth and productive communication.
 What are some respectful and inclusive behaviours you expect when communicating with each other during lectures, labs, or outside of class?
 (Examples: Actively listening to each team members ideas, giving everyone a chance to meaningfully contribute, etc.)
+* We expect every team member to contribute during discussion during lectures, labs and meetings.
+* We expect every team member to respect other members' perspective or ideas and provide good, constructive feedback/criticism when needed.

 ---